vikiival/wsol/README.md

 ## [You can use it directly on Solana Playground](https://beta.solpg.io/https://github.com/vikiival/wsol)

-> [!IMPORTANT] Read Instructions how to use it on Solana Playground / how to use
+> [!IMPORTANT]
-> inputs
+> Read Instructions how to use it on Solana Playground / how to useinputs

 ## Inputs